Pop-up stores in China

 However, regulations need to be considered before picking any location.
 Unfortunately, due to strict rules in Shanghai and many other cities, pop-up stores are often only allowed to open in malls rather than on vacant street as no business will be granted to open in front of stores of or on side of the roads.
 Although street will give pop-up stores more space to occupy, shipping malls can offer a competitive edge for the brands.
 Shopping malls attract high foot traffic and right demographic, which makes it easy especially for smaller brands to target specific customers as they wish.
 Shopping malls are embracing pop-up stores as a form of new retail in China to save their lost traffic in the recent years, and more than welcome this win-win situation.
 Therefore, most malls offer convenience set-up process that will save many effort and time of pop-up stores owners.

-Nars opened a pop-up store in Beijing last year utilizing the open entrance area of Taikoohui Shopping Mall.
+Nars opened a pop-up store in Beijing in 2018 utilizing the open entrance area of Taikoohui Shopping Mall.
 The boutique was fairly eye-catching, easily grabbing people’s attention as they walk pass by.

 Establish effective brand communication